aurora-arg/pyebfgen/UserGuide.md

 FCC EBF Response codes can be found [here](https://www.fcc.gov/sites/default/files/ebf_error_codes_09072017.pdf).

-## IRC Info
+## IRC Support
-If you have any other questions (or just want to chat), you can find us on the OFTC IRC network in the #ebfgen channel.
+If you have questions about the application, you can find us on the OFTC IRC Network in the #efbgen channel.
+IRC address is irc.oftc.net ... you can connect via Port 6667 for non-secure, or use Port 6697 for SSL.